 153 Timber Creek Dr., Memphis, TN 38018 • (901) 275-8450

 6575 Airways Blvd., Southaven, MS 38671 • (662) 349-9981

-Let’s start with the half bbq quesadilla at One & Only BBQ.
+Let’s start with the half BBQ quesadilla at One & Only BBQ.
 First off, yum!
-Secondly, cheese and barbecue?
-Talk about a perfect match.
-If you’re not feeling a sandwich or nachos, they’ve got delicious salads, pulled chicken and grilled cheese to mix things up a bit.
+Secondly, cheese and BBQ?
+Talk about a perfect match!
+If you’re not feeling a sandwich or nachos, they’ve got delicious salads, pulled chicken, and a grilled cheese sandwich to mix things up a bit.

-Whether searching for Memphis’ classic pork ribs or looking to taste something unique, the city’s many barbecue joints all have something to offer.
-We urge you to get out there and try all of these restaurants that make Memphis, well, the best place for barbecue.
+Whether searching for Memphis’ classic pork ribs or looking to taste something unique, the city’s many BBQ joints all have something to offer.
+We urge you to get out there and try all of these restaurants that make Memphis, well, the best place for BBQ.

-For more local Memphis restaurants and recipe finds, follow us on Instagram at @styleblueprintmemphis!
+For more Southern restaurants and recipe finds, follow us on Instagram at @styleblueprint!